SouthportFlower Show

 Demonstrations

 Live demonstrations from horticultural experts, chefs, and craftspeople.
-Cooking on the show's outdoor stage, planting and growing workshops, and specialist talks throughout the day.
-Check the programme when you arrive.
+Cooking on the outdoor stage, planting and growing workshops, and specialist talks throughout the day.
+The celebrity appearances are part of this programme, check the programme when you arrive.

 Which Day?